Richie Benaud: Personal life

 Benaud married Marcia Lavender in 1953 and had two sons, Greg and Jeffery, from this marriage; he divorced Marcia in 1967.
 In 1967, he married his second wife, Daphne Surfleet, who had worked for the English cricket writer E. W. Swanton.
 Benaud and Daphne often stayed at their holiday home in Beaulieu-sur-Mer on the French Riviera.

 On 29 October 2008, Benaud's mother, Irene, died, aged 104.
 He said of her, "She improved my love of vegetables by introducing the phrase, 'You can't go out and play cricket until you have eaten all your vegetables.'"

 In October 2013, Benaud crashed his vintage 1965 Sunbeam Alpine into a wall while driving near his home in Coogee, a beachside suburb in Sydney's east.
 He sustained a cracked sternum and shoulder injuries.
 Slow recovery meant he was unable to commentate for Australia's Channel Nine during the 2013–14 Ashes series.

-Benaud had last handed "Baggy green" caps to Simon Katich and Mitchell Starc when they made their test debut, but Benaud's own was lost early in his Test career, and former captain—now commentator and the Director of Cricket Australia, Mark Taylor—was to present the replacement cap to him at the semi-final of the 2015 Cricket World Cup between Australia and India at the SCG, but Benaud was too unwell to attend, and when the cap arrived at Channel 9 headquarters, it was the day before Benaud died.
+Benaud had last handed "Baggy green" caps to Simon Katich and Mitchell Starc when they made their Test debuts.
+Benaud's own was lost early in his Test career, and former captain—now commentator and the Director of Cricket Australia, Mark Taylor—was to present a replacement cap to him at the semi-final of the 2015 Cricket World Cup between Australia and India at the SCG, but Benaud was too unwell to attend, and when the cap arrived at Channel 9 headquarters, it was the day before Benaud died.
 It was presented to his wife.

 Death

 In November 2014, at age 84, Benaud announced that he had been diagnosed with skin cancer.
 He died in his sleep on 10 April 2015.

-Prime Minister Tony Abbott offered his family a state funeral; however, his widow, Daphne, declined, respecting his wishes for a private funeral.
+Prime Minister Tony Abbott offered his family a state funeral; his widow, Daphne, declined, respecting his wishes for a private funeral.

 Benaud was buried on 15 April, in a private funeral ceremony attended only by his immediate family.
 Later that same day, there was a commemoration service officiated by former teammate turned lay preacher Brian Booth; attendees included his family and close friends—among them former players, including Ian Chappell and Shane Warne, and Australian Test captain Michael Clarke.